Sixto A. Wagan, Jr.

 Facilitating change at the juncture of art, community, and equity.

-Previously, he founded and developed the Center for Art and Social Engagement (CASE) in the Kathrine G. McGovern College of the Arts at the University of Houston.
+Prior to BANF, he founded the Center for Art and Social Engagement (CASE) in the Kathrine G. McGovern College of the Arts (KGMCA) at the University of Houston.
 At CASE, Wagan developed pilot programs, community partnerships, and research initiatives that centered creativity and community in impact conversations for 21st century cities.
-He also led DiverseWorks, serving as Artistic Director, Co-Executive Director and Performing Arts Curator.
-During his tenure, he nurtured artists, communities and emerging arts organizations through commissions and place-based initiatives.
+With Ryan Dennis, Wagan co-created the KGMCA-Project Row Houses Fellowship, a research fellowship for artists, academics, and creatives.
+The Fellowship used Project Row Houses’ People and Place methodology as framework and learning for creative collaborations and community-engaged learning practice.